 In most cases, tears of the gluteal muscles can be detected through a physical exam.
-Dr. Nwachukwu will evaluate the area causing the gluteus medius pain and will apply pressure to the hip area, as well as perform a strength-testing exam which will reveal additional weakness in the hip.
-In some patients, an abnormal gait is visible, and the leg associated with the injured area will drag or appear to be weaker.
-A diagnosis can typically be made via the physical exam.
+Dr. Nwachukwu will evaluate the area causing the gluteus medius pain and will apply pressure to the hip area, as well as perform a strength-testing exam which will reveal any additional weakness in the hip.
+In some patients, an abnormal gait is visible; as the leg associated with the injured area will drag or appear to be weaker.
+A diagnosis can typically be made via physical exam.
 However, in order to rule out other injuries and conditions that may be causing the pain and the other noted symptoms, Dr. Nwachukwu may order an X-ray and/or MRI to better visualize the structures around the hip.

 What is the treatment for gluteal tears?

 In some cases, depending on the severity and grade of the tear, conservative treatment will be prescribed to treat the injury.
-Ice and over the counter anti-inflammatory drugs may be recommended in order to reduce the pain and inflammation.
+Ice and over-the-counter anti-inflammatory drugs may be recommended in order to reduce the pain and inflammation.
 Athletes may need to avoid sports activities and limit prolonged exercises and movement so that healing can occur.

-For patients who require surgery, Dr. Nwachukwu will use an arthroscopic (endoscopic) or open surgical approach depending on the size and chronicity of the tear.
+For patients who require gluteus repair surgery, Dr. Nwachukwu will use an arthroscopic (endoscopic) or open surgical approach depending on the size and chronicity of the tear.
 The gluteus medius tear and/or gluteus minimus tear is reattached during surgery using sutures.

-How long is the recovery following the repair of a gluteus Medius or gluteus minimus Tear?
+How long is the recovery following the repair of a gluteus medius or gluteus minimus Tear?

 Dr. Nwachukwu will also provide a well-supervised physical therapy program beginning with therapy immediately following hip surgery.
-It is essential that movement and mobility begins slowly, but immediately following surgery, so a normal range of motion can be achieved over time.
+It is essential that movement and mobility begin slowly, but immediately following surgery, so a normal range of motion can be achieved over time.
 It is very important that patients follow the protocol for post-op recovery as set forth by Dr. Nwachukwu.